-The ProStar is not approved with any other configuration, in other words, a user cannot simply put a ballast/fat sack or weights on the boat floor.
+Rear storage compartment trays are located inside the top loading access doors at the back of the boat.
+The ProStar is not approved with any other configuration, in other words, a user cannot simply put weight on the boat floor.